Jacobjeevan/Reddit-Upvote-Predictor/README.md

 Similar to Facebook’s likes and Twitter’s  favorites, Reddit has an upvote system where users are allowed to vote up or down on others’ posts and comments.

+__So why reddit data?__

+We chose reddit primarily because we wanted to explore our favorite movie subreddits.
+Initially we were thinking of doing sentiment analysis (and looking at change in sentiment over time, for instance: Ben Affleck's Batman casting), but had to reduce the scope due to the arduous task of manually labeling the data.

-The objective is explore reddit data and potentially design a model that predicts the number of upvotes a comment might receive.
+So we pivoted, and decided to design a model that would predict the number of upvotes a comment might receive.

+Notes:

-The project started off as a term project for Natural Language Processing (CS 662).
-Group project with another student.
+The project started off as a term project for Natural Language Processing (CS 662); Group project with another student.
 Work was divided across the models; All work was initially pushed to Github classroom, moved to Github public for further development.

 ## Current Work: